-This publication was produced with the co-funding of the European Union—Next Generation EU, in the context of the National Recovery and Resilience Plan, PE8 ``Conseguenze e sfide dell'invecchiamento'', Project Age-It (AGE-IT—A Novel Public-Private Alliance to Generate Socioeconomic, Biomedical and Technological Solutions for an Inclusive Italian Ageing Society—Ageing Well in an Ageing Society)—AGE-IT-PE~00000015—CUP: H43C22000840006.
-The simulator used in this study is employed exclusively for research and experimental purposes in collaboration with municipal authorities.
-Data use complies with GDPR (Reg.~(EU)~2016/679) and ISTAT licensing rules.
-The system is exempt from the EU AI Act (Reg.~(EU)~2024/1689) under the research exception and is not classified as medical device software (Reg.~(EU)~2017/745).
+The simulator employed in this study was developed for research and experimental purposes in collaboration with municipal authorities.
+All data handling and processing comply with the General Data Protection Regulation (Regulation (EU) 2016/679) and the licensing conditions of the Italian National Institute of Statistics (ISTAT).
+The system is exempt from the provisions of the EU Artificial Intelligence Act (Regulation (EU) 2024/1689) under the research exemption and is not classified as medical-device software under Regulation (EU) 2017/745.